 You would not call these monuments, but they were important parts of Hampi’s heritage.
 People of Hampi used to use these boats to travel across the river and back.
 At the site of the river ruins, travellers can take boat rides that are enjoyable.
 During the monsoon, due to the rough weather, Coracle boat rides are shut.

-There are plenty of other monuments in Hampi, but these are the best ones to see.
+There are plenty of other monuments in Hampi as well, but the ones listed above are the best ones to see.
 We have included the Coracle Crossings in the list because it is a unique and amazing experience in Hampi.
 Whether you like history or are an architectural buff, you will love visiting these monuments in Hampi.
-For the best and a knowledgeable experience, it is best to take a guided tour, you can book one at Hampi or even pick one online.
+To enjoy and experience the true essence of Hampi, it is best to take a guided tour.
+You can book one at Hampi or even choose one online from different websites.